This section provides guidance for writing client programs that

 pthread_mutex_unlock()to establish and release a mutex lock.

-mysql_use_result(), you must ensure that no other thread is using the same connection until the result set is closed.
+mysql_use_result(), you must ensure that no other thread uses the same connection until the result set is closed.
 However, it really is best for threaded clients that share the same connection to use

-You need to know the following if you have a thread that did not create the connection to the MySQL database but is calling MySQL functions:
+You need to know the following if a thread did not create the connection to the MySQL database but is calling MySQL functions: